-- Regulated Person Final Technical Working Group Report (PDF)
+- Regulated Person Final Technical Working Group Report (PDF, 757.3KB)

-- Spill Contingency Plan Technical Working Group Final Report (PDF)
+- Spill Contingency Plan Technical Working Group Final Report (PDF, 609.2KB)

-- Response Times Technical Working Group Report (PDF)
+- Response Times Technical Working Group Report (PDF, 622.4KB)

-Throughout the legislative and regulatory change process, some participants are proposing their own solutions and recommendations to ministry staff for consideration.
-Formal proposals and ministry responses are catalogued below.
+Throughout the legislative and regulatory change process, some participants are proposing their own solutions and recommendations to government staff for consideration.
+Formal proposals and ministry responses are provided below.

-In early May 2016, the BC First Nations Fisheries Council, contracted by the ministry, hosted six regional workshops for First Nations to present information and start discussions regarding the improvements and legislative changes being made to the BC spill response regime.
+In early May 2016, the B.C.
+First Nations Fisheries Council, contracted by the Province, hosted six regional workshops for First Nations to present information and start discussions regarding the improvements and legislative changes being made to the B.C. spill response regime.
 These workshops were not considered Crown consultation for any specific project.

-A seventh First Nations engagement workshop on the BC spill response regime was held in Vancouver in June 2016 and led by the Coastal First Nations - Great Bear Initiative on behalf of the ministry.
+A seventh First Nations engagement workshop on the B.C. spill response regime was held in Vancouver in June 2016 and led by the Coastal First Nations - Great Bear Initiative on behalf of the Province.